caramirezal/vihCohort/README.md

 ## LASSO implementation

-The following image shows the MSE vs lambda values.
-In the following simulation MSE has a local minimum value.
+The following image shows the MSE vs lambda plot.
+In this simulation MSE has a local minimum value.
 Lambda values varies in every simulation but remains close to a value of ~ 2.5.

 ![](figures/MSEvsLambda.jpg)